Although the apple seeds are very tiny, they generate much curiosity because of their contents.

 The cyanide content in the seeds is very low, but it poses a problem if the seeds are chewed.
 Whole seeds normally pass undigested through the gut, and thus cyanide does not get absorbed.
 When the seeds are crushed or chewed, amygdalin is released, making cyanide available.

 On average, a seed may contain 0.6 mg of cyanide in it.
 An average fatal dose for an adult may range between 50 & 100 MG.
-A child or someone much smaller may reach that quantity through apple seeds alone, only by chewing hundreds of the seeds.
+A child or someone much smaller may reach that quantity through apple seed poisoning alone, only by chewing hundreds of the seeds.
 However, risks in moderate amounts exist as well.

 Health Hazards

-The major risk involved with the intake of apple seeds is cyanide poisoning.
+The major risk involved with the intake of apple seeds toxicity is cyanide poisoning.
 Cyanide poisoning can manifest some of the following symptoms and signs:

 Symptom | Description |